JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

   }
 ```

-I can also generate sitemaps on startup too which is "stupid easy" (as the kids say) with the help of
+I can also generate sitemaps on startup too which is "dumb easy" (as the kids say) with the help of
-Spatie's [Laravel sitemap library](https://github.com/spatie/laravel-sitemap) paired with a console command:
+Spatie's [Laravel sitemap library](https://github.com/spatie/laravel-sitemap) paired with another console command:

 ```php
 <?php